top of page

 How is utilization different from OEE?

 Utilization focuses primarily on run time versus available time.
-OEE adds layers like performance and quality.
+The OEE machine cnc score adds layers like performance and quality.
 Many shops start with utilization because it exposes the biggest, fastest-to-address visibility gaps.
+For a step-by-step guide, see our deep dive on how to machine availability and utilization

 Does utilization tracking require modern equipment?